theendofline/webhook-firestore-sheets-pipeline/README.md

 P.S.
 Some other things, like setting up alerting by log events and creating a service account, I didn't include in the description, but I'll leave the references below.

 P.P.S.
-Many kudos to Keria for his advice on the error-first approach to code writing and error handling!
+Many kudos to Keria for his advice on error handling and the error-first approach in code writing! :)

 ## Features